An elementary alternative to ECH capacities: Introduction

 \section{Introduction}

 We define a {\em symplectic capacity\/} to be a function $c$ which maps some set of symplectic manifolds (possibly noncompact, disconnected, and/or with boundary or corners) to $[0,\infty]$.
-We assume the following two properties: \begin{description} \item{(Monotonicity)} If $(X,\omega)$ and $(X',\omega)$ are symplectic manifolds of the same dimension for which $c$ is defined, and if there exists a symplectic embedding $\varphi:(X,\omega)\to (X',\omega')$, then $c(X,\omega)\le c(X',\omega')$. \item{(Conformality)} If $r>0$ then $c(X,r\omega) = rc(X,\omega)$. \end{description} Various symplectic capacities are used to study symplectic embedding problems, in particular to give obstructions via the Monotonicity property.
-See e.g.\ the survey \cite{qsg}.
+We assume the following two properties: \begin{description} \item{(Monotonicity)} If $(X,\omega)$ and $(X',\omega)$ are symplectic manifolds of the same dimension for which $c$ is defined, and if there exists a symplectic embedding $\varphi:(X,\omega)\to (X',\omega')$, then $c(X,\omega)\le c(X',\omega')$. \item{(Conformality)} If $r>0$ then $c(X,r\omega) = rc(X,\omega)$. \end{description} Various symplectic capacities are used to study symplectic embedding problems.
+In particular, symplectic capacities give obstructions to symplectic embeddings via the Monotonicity property, because under the hypotheses of this property, if $c(X,\omega) > c(X',\omega')$, then a symplectic embedding $(X,\omega)\to (X',\omega')$ cannot exist.
+See e.g.\ \cite{qsg} for a survey of symplectic capacities.

 Perhaps the most basic example of a symplectic capacity is the {\em Gromov width\/} $c_{\op{Gr}}$.
 For $a>0$, define the ball